greyhatlinux/basic-kafka-usecase/README.md

 1. Adding a script 'setup.py' for automatic kafka and zookeeper installation.
 2. replace the module 'os' with 'subprocess' within the scripts.

+> Feel free to use the module, experiment with it features and suggest changes.

 Thanks!